-One thing that we need to make clear is that Vietnam is very different to the United States in every aspect.
-The country is very exciting and attractive for an array of reasons, but if you want to have all of your American comforts with you, you will need to send them.
+We need to make clear that Vietnam is very different from the United States in every aspect.
+The country is fascinating and attractive for many reasons, but if you want to have all of your American comforts with you, you will need to send them.

 We hope that you have been to Vietnam several times and have already arranged for living accommodations.
-If you haven’t done this yet, we suggest that you do so now and try to contract a place to live, or at least review potential houses.
+If you haven’t done this yet, we suggest that you do so now and try to contract a place to live or review potential houses.
 Even if you are moving into an apartment, check the size.

 International household moving to Vietnam is slightly complicated, but SDC International Shipping will get you there.
 Did you know that even if you send a full container load, your things will be delivered to you using moving vans in Vietnam?
-This is because of mandatory inspections of each container require their transfer.
-Unfortunately, this means that there will always be hands on your shipment that don’t belong to SDC International Shipping or our partners.
-To prevent potential damage, we take extra steps to protect your furniture, like the individual wrapping of each piece, or even separate parts of your furniture.
+This is because mandatory inspections of each container require their transfer.
+Unfortunately, this means that there will always be hands-on your shipment that don’t belong to SDC International Shipping or our partners.
+To prevent potential damage, we take extra steps to protect your furniture, like the individual wrapping of each piece or even separate parts of your furniture.

-Please make note of Vietnam’s climate.
+Please make a note of Vietnam’s climate.
 Have you visited the country at different times of the year?
-The small country has many climates, but most of the country has short, mild, wet winter and a long, warm summer.
+The small country has many climates, but most countries have a short, mild, wet winter and a long, warm summer.
 Make sure that you are sending sufficient appropriate clothes.

 Do you like bicycles?
-Vietnam has a cycling culture that is well known, and good bikes are not hard to find.
+Vietnam has a well known cycling culture, and good bikes are not hard to find.
 Bikes are used for both transportation and recreation.
 The laws of supply and demand work even in nominally communist countries, so bicycles are plentiful and affordable.
 You do not need to send one from the USA in your cargo.

 One thing you might want to throw into your container, though, is fishing gear.
-If you are a fisherman, Vietnam offers both fresh water fishing, with hundreds of rivers, and salt water fishing off Vietnam’s seemingly endless coastline and thousands of islands.
-Make sure you clean your equipment, but definitely send.
+If you are a fisherman, Vietnam offers freshwater fishing, hundreds of rivers, and saltwater fishing off Vietnam’s seemingly endless coastline and thousands of islands.
+Make sure you clean your equipment but definitely send.

-It is very important to have an accurate packing list, and this must match the contents of your container.
+It is essential to have an accurate packing list, which must match your container’s contents.
 Our movers create this list for you while loading the moving van or container.
-Please check it.
+Would you please check it?

 International Car Shipping to Vietnam

-You’ve probably visited Vietnam several times before deciding to relocate there, so you probably know what the driving is like there.
+You’ve probably visited Vietnam several times before deciding to relocate there, so you probably know what driving is like there.
 Driving in Vietnam is tough and not recommended.
-Sending an automobile to Vietnam is permitted, if you really want to do it.
+Sending an automobile to Vietnam is permitted if you really want to do it.

 However, there is no special tax holiday when you send your car there.
 Sending your car will cost a lot of money.
 If you are moving for only a few months, you will probably be better using taxis or hiring a car and driver.
 Scooters and motorcycles are more popular in Vietnam.
 If you are moving for a longer period, the models available there will be more suitable.